mattmanning/mattmanning.github.com/_posts/2013-02-07-Geospoofing-with-the-Raspberry-Pi.md

     sudo apt-get update
     sudo apt-get upgrade

-The upgrade command will take quite a while though, so you might want to kick it off at night before you go to bed or before you go to work in the morning.
-I don't have the kind of patience to sit around and wait for something like that to finish :)
+The upgrade command will take quite a while to complete, so you might want to kick it off at night before you go to bed or before you go to work in the morning.

 Installing and configuring OpenVPN
 ----------------------------------

-The next step is to install some VPN software.
+The next step is to install a VPN client.
 You can install OpenVPN with the following command:

     sudo apt-get install openvpn